gitmehedi/fi-mini-project/OpenStack-Imp-Manual.md

 2. from VNF(sf1) we can ping either HOST1 or HOST2

-3. Need to work on bridge setup part as it's not allowing bidrectional connection
+3. Need to work on bridge setup part as it's not allowing bidirectional connection